McGlovin1337/PSSNMPAgent/docs/Add-SNMPCommunity.md

 ## PARAMETERS

 ### -AccessRight
-The Acces Right to assign to new Community Names
+The Access Right to assign to new Community Names

 ```yaml
 Type: String